ixm-one/legacy/README.md

   add_subdirectory(${ixm_SOURCE_DIR} ${ixm_BINARY_DIR})
 endif()
 ```

+It is recommended to use CMake 3.14 for greater benefits.
+Additionally, the
+1.0 release of IXM may use 3.14 as the minimum target.

 To enable support for the additional programming language support IXM provides,
 this code should be placed before the first call to `project()`, but after the